A simple symmetric exclusion process driven by an asymmetric tracer particle: Model definition and statement of results

 The dynamics is as follows.
 All particles except the tracer one perform simple symmetric exclusion with rate $1$,

 The tracer particle performs simple asymmetric exclusion with rates as follows:

-We note that although there is no restriction on the values of $p$ and $q$, we will restrict ourselves to $0 \leq p,q \leq 1$ since we expect higher values of $p$ or $q$ to behave the same as if their values were set to $1$.
+We note that although there is no restriction on the values of $p$ and $q$ in principle, we will restrict ourselves to $0 \leq p,q \leq 1$ since the other particles cannot have velocities higher than 1 and the exclusion relation will force the tracer to also have a small velocity.
 Further, we will always fix $q \leq p$ without loss of generality.

 Let $\Omega_{L,n}$ be the set of configurations of the ASEP with $L$ sites and $n$ particles.
 We note that our model is slightly more general than that of \cite{landim-olla-volchan-1998,landim-volchan-2000} because, in their language, we allow the exponential clock attached to the tracer particle to ring at rate $p+q$, which need not be equal to $1$.